tubearchivist/tubearchivist-plex/README.md

 - Video in subscribed playlist "Best of 2024" → Appears under "Best of 2024" playlist show
 - Video in subscribed channel "Tech Channel" (no playlists) → Appears under "Tech Channel" channel show
+- Video in subscribed playlist + subscribed channel → Appears in BOTH the playlist show and channel show
 - Video in 2 subscribed playlists → Appears in both playlist shows
+- Video in 2 subscribed playlists + subscribed channel → Appears in all 3 shows
 - Video in non-subscribed playlist, non-subscribed channel → Not shown in Plex

 ## Notes